If you are into landscape photography, you might have already questioned your decision to wake up early for taking sunrise photos.

 - Focus on something other than the Sun because bright light can confuse auto-focus

 - Photograph, verify, repeat

-Make sure you clean your lens properly or you’ll get ugly flares, which are very hard to deal with in editing.
+Make sure you clean your lens properly, otherwise you’ll get ugly flares, which are hard to deal with in editing.

 Golden hour is a period of the best light.
 It starts right after sunrise and lasts for about an hour.
-Usually, it’s warm and bright and casts long shadows featuring all the textures.
-Sometimes, right after the bright and colourful daybreak, this light may seem dull and boring (in comparison).
+Usually, it’s warm, bright, and casts long shadows featuring all the textures.

 - Use gradual filters.
 This filter is a partially dark piece of glass.
 The darker part is positioned to darken a particular area of the photo.

 - Do bracketing.
-Shoot several photos with different exposures and combine later during editing.
+Shoot several photos with different exposures, with exposure compensation values of -1,5; 0; +1,5.
+Combine these pictures later during post-processing.